dimroc/etl-language-comparison/README.md

 ### Initial Assumption

 * These tasks are not run on Hadoop but do run concurrently.
 Performance numbers are moot since the CPU mostly sits idle waiting on Disk IO.
-* Boy was that assumption wrong.
+* **UPDATE: Boy was the IO bound assumption wrong.

 ## The Languages